clethrill/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc B - Welcome to Barovia.md

 Once calmed, Mary wipes her eyes, thanks Ismark (and the players, if they comforted her), and departs the tavern.

 > [!lore]+ **Where's Gertruda?**
-> Gertruda, despairing at the state of the village and determined to show the same courage as Doru, left Barovia for Vallaki the morning of the players' arrival, seeking to get aid from the Burgomaster.
+> Gertruda, despairing at the state of the village and determined to show the same courage as Doru, left Barovia for Vallaki the morning of the players' arrival, seeking to get aid from the Mayor.
 Gertruda, however, never made it to Vallaki.
 As she made her way through the Svalich Woods, Strahd’s black carriage came upon her—and the Devil himself stepped out.
 Terrified, but unwilling to show fear, Gertruda politely demanded Strahd allow supplies to be delivered to Barovia so that the villagers could rebuild.
 > Strahd appeared amused by Gertruda’s courage and invited her to Castle Ravenloft to “discuss reparations further."
 Realizing that this was an invitation she couldn’t refuse, Gertruda reluctantly agreed to accompany him.
 > Since then, Gertruda has remained an “honored guest" in the castle, though it’s become clear that Strahd has no intention of allowing her to leave her chambers—much less the keep itself.
 ### Ismark’s Request
 After Mary departs, Ismark asks them to aid in defending the village’s eastern barricade that night.
 “Like it or not, we’re all in this together," he says somberly.
 “The more hands, the better.
 I don’t know if I can promise coin, but I can promise it’ll help all of us survive the night—yourselves included."
 In exchange for the players’ aid, Ismark is glad to offer them room and board at his family’s home.
 (The Blood of the Vine Tavern doesn't have rooms for rent.)

 If the players agree to aid in the town’s defense, Ismark is deeply grateful.
 He asks them to first retrieve a crate of “fire bottles" from his sister, Ireena, who is overseeing the defense of the village’s southern perimeter from their home, <span class="citation">E4.
-Burgomaster’s Mansion (p.
+Burgomaster Mansion (p.
 44)</span>.
 (Ismark, who has to return to the western barricades to prepare for the return of the dead, can’t take the time to do so himself.)
 If asked, Ismark can explain that a “fire bottle" is a bottle of distilled wine topped with a rag wick, meant to be lit and hurled at approaching undead.

 Once the players have retrieved the crate of fire bottles and had an opportunity to rest at the manor, Ismark tells them, they should take the fire bottles to the eastern barricade—the place where they first entered the village—where they’ll be stationed throughout the night.
 ## B5d.
-The Burgomaster’s Mansion
+The Mayor’s Mansion
-This area is largely as described in <span class="citation">Burgomaster’s Mansion (p.
+This area is largely as described in <span class="citation">Mayor’s Mansion (p.
 44)</span>.
-However, Burgomaster Kolyan Indirovich has not yet been killed, and Ireena hasn’t yet been bitten.
+However, Mayor Kolyan Indirovich has not yet been killed, and Ireena hasn’t yet been bitten.
 ### The Angry Mob
 When the players arrive, they find a mob of ten Barovian **commoners** has formed outside of the mansion.
 Add the following to the end of this area’s description: